A Complete Version of the Glauber Theory for Elementary Atom - Target Atom Scattering and Its Approximations: `Potential' approximation of the second-order optical model

 where

 The difference between the first-order and second-order total cross sections of the incoherent scattering normalized to the first-order cross section reads:

-It follows from (\ref{Born}) that the incoherent interactions may be described by the Born approximation with the relative accuracy of order $Z\alpha^2$.
-In terms of average radii of the interacting objects, they can be presented as
+It follows from (\ref{Born}) that the incoherent interactions can be described by the Born approximation with a relative accuracy of the order of $Z\alpha^2$.
+In terms of the average radii of the interacting objects, they can be presented as

+The obtained result shows that the Born approximation used in \cite{Basel} to describe the incoherent sector of the $A_{2\pi}$--TA interactions is sufficiently accurate in the context of the DIRAC experiment.